Real Estate Investor Websites

 Hosting

 Your website needs to live online somewhere.
 The companies that do this are called Webhosts and there are a bunch of them out there.
-We recommend Siteground because they are affordable, dependable, fast and they have good support.
+We recommend Siteground because they are affordable, dependable, fast, and have good support.
 There are plenty of good ones out there.
 We’d stay away from some of the big names like Bluehost and GoDaddy.
 Sadly, they spend more money on marketing than technology and they tend to be slow with mediocre support.

 Google penalizes your site for being slow (it doesn’t show as high in the rankings).
 You don’t need to spring for the fastest hosting out there (and it gets pricey) but for the price, Siteground offers speedy hosting at a reasonable price.